adamdec/evojam-services/README.md

 - Logging of incoming requests and outcoming responses
 	- log file: invitation-service.log
 	- console
+- Endpoint contract versioning
+	- all endpoints are prefixed with "/v1/" so one can easily determine which version of the API is invoked
+	- minimizes the risk of "breaking changes" in already implemented endpoints

 By default, application will:
 - start on 0.0.0.0:8080